Nike Swim Camp at the University of New Hampshire

 HOUSING & ROOMMATES

-Campers stay 2 per room in Hubbard Hall and are assigned by age and roommate requests.
+Campers stay 2 per room in Sawyer Hall and are assigned by age and roommate requests.
 If you don't have a roommate request, you will be placed in a room with someone near your age.
 It will be a great opportunity to meet someone new!
 Boys and girls are housed on separate floors with gender specific counselors on them.

-- DORM: Hubbard Hall
+- DORM: Sawyer Hall

 - BAHTROOMS: shared